camwoodgit/gitskills/README.md

 # gitskills
-now i add a new branch for git.
+now i add new branch for git.